it-p-lodz-pl/TUL.Courses/PT.IFE/FinalGreades.md

-# Final greades
+# Final grades

 Hi All,

 We are approaching the end of the semester so it is time to finalize your grading process.
-I have just updated the grades so I will appreciate checking your reports up to **26-02-2021**.
+I have just updated the grades so I will appreciate checking your reports up to **dd-mm-yy**.

 Let me recall that there is the seminar example code.
 Have a look at